 In February 2016, we announced positive data from the final analysis of our Phase 2 long-term extension clinical trial of INOpulse for PAH, which was Part 2 of our Phase 2 clinical trial of INOpulse for PAH.
-The data indicated a sustainability of benefit to PAH patients who received INOpulse therapy at the 75 mcg/kg of ideal body weight/hour dose for an average of greater than 12 hours per day and were on long-term oxygen therapy, or LTOT.
-After reaching agreement with the U.S. Food and Drug Administration, or FDA, and the European Medicines Agency, or EMA, on our Phase 3 protocol, we are moving forward with Phase 3 development.
-In September 2015, the FDA agreed to a Special Protocol Assessment, or SPA, for our Phase 3 PAH program for INOpulse, which will include two confirmatory clinical trials.
-The first of the two Phase 3 trials, or INOvation-1, has been initiated with the first patient enrolled in June 2016.
-During January 2017, we received confirmation from the FDA of its acceptance of all modifications proposed by us to our Phase 3 program.
-Under the newly modified Phase 3 program, the ongoing one-year INOvation-1 study, and a second confirmatory randomized withdrawal study with approximately 40 patients who will be crossing over from the INOvation-1 study, can serve as the two adequate and well-controlled studies to support a New Drug Application,or NDA, submission for INOpulse in PAH subjects on LTOT.
-Both studies include an interim analysis approximately half-way through each study to assess for efficacy and futility.
-The interim analysis for the INOvation-1 study also includes a potential sample size reassessment.
+The data indicates a sustainability of benefit to PAH patients who received INOpulse therapy at the 75 mcg/kg of ideal body weight/hour dose for an average of greater than 12 hours per day and were on long-term oxygen therapy, or LTOT.
+After reaching an agreement with the U.S. Food and Drug Administration, or FDA, and the European Medicines Agency, or EMA, on our Phase 3 protocol, we are moving forward with Phase 3 clinical trial and related development.
+In September 2015, the FDA completed a Special Protocol Assessment, or SPA, for our Phase 3 PAH program for INOpulse, and agreed with our proposed clinical protocol, which included two confirmatory clinical trials.
+The first of the two Phase 3 trials, or INOvation-1, was initiated in June 2016.
+During January 2017, we received confirmation from the FDA of its acceptance of all of our proposed modifications to our Phase 3 program.
+Under the modified Phase 3 program, the ongoing INOvation-1 trial, and a second confirmatory randomized withdrawal study with approximately 40 patients who will be crossing over from the INOvation-1 study, may serve as the two adequate and well-controlled clinical trials usually required to support a New Drug Application, or NDA, for INOpulse in PAH patients on LTOT assuming that the associated endpoints are met.
+Both clinical trials include an interim analysis approximately half-way through each trial to assess for efficacy and futility.
+The interim analysis for the INOvation-1 trial also includes a potential sample size reassessment.
+In January 2018, we announced that our INOvation-1 trial enrollment exceeded 100 patients, representing more than half of the anticipated enrollment.

-We completed a randomized, placebo-controlled, double-blind, dose-confirmation Phase 2 clinical trial of INOpulse for PH-COPD in July 2014.
-We received results from this trial, and we have initiated further Phase 2 testing.
+We completed a randomized, placebo-controlled, double-blind, dose-confirmation Phase 2 clinical trial of INOpulse for pulmonary hypertension associated with chronic obstructive pulmonary disease (PH-COPD) in July 2014.
+We received results from this trial, and completed further Phase 2 testing to demonstrate the potential benefit on exercise capacity.
 In September 2015, an oral presentation of late-breaking data from a clinical trial sponsored by us was presented at the European Respiratory Society International Congress 2015 in Amsterdam.
 The data showed that INOpulse improved vasodilation in patients with PH-COPD.
-In July 2016, the results were published in the International Journal of COPD in an article titled "Pulmonary vascular effects of pulsed inhaled nitric oxide in COPD patients with pulmonary hypertension".
-Building upon this and other work we have done during recent quarters, we have initiated Phase 2 testing for the use of the INOpulse device for PH-COPD patients to evaluate the potential benefit of chronic use on exercise capacity, and enrolled the first patient in October 2016.
+In July 2016, the results were published in the International Journal of COPD in an article entitled "Pulmonary vascular effects of pulsed inhaled nitric oxide in COPD patients with pulmonary hypertension."
+In September 2017, we disclosed results of our Phase 2 PH-COPD study that was designed to evaluate the acute effects of pulsed inhaled nitric oxide, or iNO, on vasodilation as well as the chronic effect on hemodynamics and exercise tolerance.
+The results showed a statistically significant and clinically meaningful increase in six-minute walk distance, or 6MWD, and a statistically significant and clinically meaningful decrease in systolic pulmonary arterial pressure, or sPAP.
+The therapy was well tolerated with no related safety concerns.